 The Gold Fields Board continued to employ a high level of oversight of the Group's TSFs by maintaining quarterly TSF management board reporting, progressive implementation of real-time environmental and geotechnical monitoring instruments and increased external and independent monitoring verification.
 In addition, we continue with our programme to further improve the operational safety of the TSFs – including, where practical, consideration of filtered and dry-stacked tailings (currently being installed at Salares Norte), co-disposal, improved water management and in-pit tailings disposal.
 These initiatives are also the subject of work at the ICMM to improve critical TSF controls and reduce tailings water content.

 Gold Fields has progressively implemented several technical improvements at its TSFs, including:

-Process plant tailings waste and waste rock are two of the most significant by-products produced by mines.
+Process plant tailings waste and waste rock, or mineralised waste, are two of the most significant by-products of mines.
 By responsibly managing these waste streams, we can minimise their impact on the environment and our host communities.

-In terms of general waste, we have an internal target to limit waste generated for disposal at landfill sites to 2015 levels, which totalled 11.2kt.
-In 2020, we generated 9.5kt in non-hazardous waste and 1.7kt in hazardous waste – 11.2kt in total, thereby meeting our target.
-During 2020, Gold Fields recycled 60% of all non-mineralised waste generated in 2020, compared with 50% in 2019.
-Waste such as plastic, scrap metal, oils and hydrocarbons are recycled off-site by specialist recyclers.
+In terms of general waste, we have an internal target to limit general or non-hazardous waste generated for disposal at landfill sites to 2015 levels, which totalled 11.2kt.
+In 2021, we generated 1.2kt in hazardous waste, and 10.2kt in non-hazardous waste for disposal, thus achieving our annual target.
+Gold Fields recycled 63% of all non-mineralised waste generated in 2021, compared with 60% in 2020.
+Wastes such as plastic, scrap metal, oils and hydrocarbons are recycled off-site by specialist recyclers.